viacreative/sudo-su/README.md

 ⚠️  *Warning:* You should not register the provider globally like usual in the `config/app.php` file.
 View the disclaimer [here](#disclaimer---danger) for more information.

-Finally, publish the package's assets (the package won't work without this).
+Finally, publish the package's assets (the package won't work without this):

 ```
 $ php artisan vendor:publish